kubernetes/enhancements/keps/sig-storage/3476-volume-group-snapshot/README.md

       - Impact of its outage on the feature:
       - Impact of its degraded performance or high-error rates on the feature:

+  This feature depends on snapshot-controller, CSI snapshotter sidecar and the CSI driver that supports this feature.

+  If the snapshot-controller goes down, a new VolumeGroupSnapshot request will be pending until snapshot-controller comes up again.

+  If the snapshot-controller goes down, a VolumeGroupSnapshot request that has already been processed by the controller and passed down to csi-snapshotter sidecar will continue to be processed.
+When the operation is completed by the sidecar, the snapshot-controller is not available to finish the work.
+In the case of creation, for example, ReadyToUse field in the VolumeGroupSnapshot will stay "false" until the snapshot-controller is up and running again.
+  In the case of deletion, VolumeGroupSnapshotContent and VolumeGroupSnapshot can't be deleted until the snapshot-controller is up and running again.

+  If the CSI snapshotter sidecar and the CSI driver (typically deployed together) go down, a VolumeGroupSnapshot creation or deletion request can't be processed until they come up again.

 ### Scalability

 _For alpha, this section is encouraged: reviewers should consider these questions